-Using the Workativ Assistant Dialog Creator, you can build general and complex dialogs.
+Using the Workativ Assistant Chatbot Builder, you can create simple to complex dialogs.

-1. You will be redirected to the Dialog Creator page that greets you with the Recognize Dialog pop up to specify when you want the dialog to be executed by the VA i.e. after checking the condition for which the dialog should be executed by the VA.
+1. You will be redirected to the Chatbot Builder page that greets you with the Recognize Dialog pop up to specify when you want the dialog to be executed by the VA i.e. after checking the condition for which the dialog should be executed by the VA.

 2. Click on the “Create One” button to create a Dialog.

-3. Pop up will be opened to enter a name for the dialog and click on Create.
+3. Enter a name for the dialog and click on Create in the pop-up.

-4. Here you can add conditions to recognize the dialog that you’ll be creating.
+4. Here you can add ‘conditions’ to recognize this dialog.

-5. Map the Dialog with Intent, Entity, or Variable.
-This module also consists of options to add AND/OR conditions by clicking on the Add More button.
-With this functionality, you can make the Dialog recognize more than one condition.
+5. Map your Dialog with Intent, Entity, or Variable.
+This popup also gives you options to add AND/OR conditions by clicking on the Add More button.
+With this functionality, you can make the Dialog recognize with more than one condition.

-6. To specify the type of condition, use the Select dropdown on the Recognize Dialog pop up.
-There will be three options to choose from: Intent, Entity and Variable.
+6. To specify the type of condition, use the Select dropdown on this pop up.
+There are three options for you to choose from: Intent, Entity and Variable.

-7. Let’s say you select Intent, you’ll then be presented with another dropdown to select the Intent from the list of already created Intents.
-You can create a new Intent on the Recognize Dialog pop up itself by typing in the name of the Intent you want to create and clicking on Create New that appears after typing in the Intent name.
+7. Let’s say you select Intent, you’ll then be presented with another dropdown to select the Intent from the list of existing Intents (that you had created).
+You also have an option to create a new Intent on this pop up itself by typing in the name of the Intent you like to create and clicking on Create New that appears after typing in the Intent name.

-8. You can even specify the examples for that Intent on the Recognize Dialog pop up itself by typing in the examples on the pop up that appears after you specify the Intent name.
+8. You can even specify the examples for the newly created Intent on this pop up itself by typing in the examples.

 10. You can add another Intent or an Entity or Condition using the And/Or logic operators.
 When you select Entity as the condition type, you’ll be presented with the following fields under it.

-11. Under Entity, you can either select an already created entity or a pre-existing system entity and select a rule for it among is recognized, value is and value is not.
+11. Under Entity, you can either select an existing entity ( hat you created earlier) or a pre-existing system entity and select a rule for it such as - is recognized, value is and value is not.

-Condition: A condition is used to recognize the user or some of his/her traits while interacting with them.
+Condition: A condition is used for the assistant to recognize the user or some of his/her traits during interaction.
 Some common examples of this can be recognizing a user based on his/her time zone, name, or even phone number.

-For example, if you want to greet a user by their name, you can do so by setting the condition with the help of context variables which will recognize the username and greet them.
-We’ll get into more details of how you can use context variables as this section of the guide progresses.
+For example, if you want to greet a user by their name, you can do so by setting the condition with the help of ‘context variables’ which will recognize the username and greet them.
+We’ll get into more details of how you can use context variables as we progress.

 Operators vary depending on whether you’ve decided to go with an intent, entity or a variable.

-12. Inside the dialog dashboard, after creating your first dialog, you’ll be able to see two default dialog nodes already created for you: Welcome and Fallback.
+12. After creating your first dialog, you’ll be able to see two default dialog nodes already created for you: Welcome and Fallback.

 The Welcome node helps you to welcome your users.
 You can use this node to make the Virtual Assistant (VA) greet the end-user as soon as the user starts a conversation with the VA.
 To add a welcome message inside the Welcome node, click on the Send Message option on the pop up menu that appears when you click on the + sign next to the parent node (first node).

-Note: To see how the welcome dialog appears to users on chat, you can use try me to test the dialog.
-Check the link to know more about it: Try Me (Testing your Dialog Flow) Before you can use the Try Me option, you’ll have to deploy the changes that you’ve made to a dialog.
+Note: To see how the welcome dialog appears to users on chat, you can use try me to test this dialog.
+Check the link to know more: Try Me (Testing your Dialog Flow) Before you can use the Try Me option, you’ll have to deploy the changes that you’ve made to this dialog.
 To know more about Deploying changes, go here.